 Oversight and legal shielding mechanisms

 Presidential Findings under Title 50 authorize covert action; compartmented HUMINT activity aimed primarily at foreign players fits under that umbrella.
-DOJ Criminal Division is wall‑off unless a U‑S person becomes a target, protecting the program from grand‑jury discovery.
+DOJ Criminal Division is walled‑off unless a U‑S person becomes a target, protecting the program from grand‑jury discovery.
 When public scrutiny spiked in 2008 and again in 2019, the Agency could sanitize or extract materials on national‑security grounds, producing the evidentiary void that DOJ now cites.

 Fit with current DOJ/FBI memo